SuaveIO/suave/_includes/content.md

 Introduction
 ============

 Suave is a lightweight, non-blocking web server.
-The non-blocking I/O model is efficient and allows good performance under high load.
-As such it is suitable for building fast, scalable network applications.
+The non-blocking I/O model is efficient and suitable for building fast, scalable network applications.
 In fact, Suave is written in a **completely non-blocking** fashion throughout.
 Suave **runs on Linux**, OS X and Windows flawlessly.

 Suave is inspired in the simplicity of Happstack and born out of the necessity of embedding web server capabilities in my own applications.
 Still in its early